 This is not guaranteed.
 One thing that is clear (at least relatively to everything else) is that this process can take months or years – so, at least initially, transfers of personal data from the EU to the UK will be restricted under the EU GDPR.

 EU to UK

 UK organisations which ‘import’ personal data from the EU should liaise with their EU exporter organisation(s) about putting in place additional safeguards.
-Practically, this is likely to mean identifying such transfers, and then executing Standard Contractual Clauses (model agreements approved by the EU as legitimising restricted transfers) between the UK importer and the EU exporter.
+Practically, this is likely to mean identifying such regular transfers, and then executing Standard Contractual Clauses (model agreements approved by the EU as legitimising restricted transfers) between the UK importer and the EU exporter.
 Not all such transfers will require the Standard Contractual Clauses, and the ICO has published a tool to help organisations consider how to continue to make lawful data transfers which you can find here.
 The Standard Contractual Clauses also have their short comings – they shouldn’t really be modified, and they do not currently apply to the export of personal data from a processor in the EU (say, your cloud storage provider in Ireland) to a controller in the UK.
 Whilst there is no clear route for these transfers, there are a few options available to you to mitigate the risk – and Bates Wells can help if you are particularly concerned.

 UK to EU